Involuntary treatment: Ethics and the law

 The US Canterbury v.
 Spence case established the principle of informed consent in US law.
-Earlier legal cases had created the underpinnings for informed consent, but his judgment gave a detailed and thought through discourse on the matter.
+Earlier legal cases had created the underpinnings for informed consent, but his judgment gave a detailed and thought-through discourse on the matter.
 The judgment cites cases going back to 1914 as precedent for informed consent.

 Infectious disease

-In response to the bubonic plague some city states restricted movement of people into them using cordon sanitaires, and separated those were suspected of being infected into makeshift camps.
+In response to the bubonic plague, some city states restricted movement of people into them using cordon sanitaires, and separated those were suspected of being infected into makeshift camps.
 Merchant sailors were made to isolate in lazarettos, hospitals for infectious diseases.
 England created quarantine regulations in 1663 to confine ships suspected of being infected with the plague.
 In response to cholera outbreaks in the 1830s, some European cities people with symptoms were forced into lazarettos.
 An 1853 law in the United Kingdom made vaccination compulsory with those refusing to comply receiving fines.
 People with symptoms of tuberculosis have been detained in New York from 1902.
 During the Spanish flu pandemic western cities implemented social distancing and closed schools, churches, theatres and restricted public gatherings.
 During the COVID-19 pandemic many countries implemented lockdowns restricting movement, enforcing working from home and social distancing.

 Mental health

-In 1789 during the French Revolution, the French government issued a directive for the management of the insane.
+In 1789, during the French Revolution, the French government issued a directive for the management of the insane.
 This directive ordered that the insane be incarcerated and treated.
 Bethlem Royal Hospital is a mental hospital in the United Kingdom, which started exclusively treating mental illness in 1377.
 In 1818, Urban Metcalf, a patient at Bethlam, published a book describing his experience there.
-He described physical restraint of patients manacled to walls.
+He described physical restraint of patients who were attached to walls.
 This followed a report by the government in 1815 describing conditions in asylums in the UK.